byt3bl33d3r/pyMalleableC2/README.md

 # Walk through the generated profile AST and apply randomization rules
 r.randomize(p)

-# Reconstruct source code and output the profile to the console
+# Reconstruct source code then output the profile to the console
 print(p)
 ```